Crell/Serde/README.md

 On serialization, Serde will make a good faith effort to derive the type to serialize to from the value itself.
 So if a `mixed` property has a value of `"beep"`, it will try to serialize as a string.
 If it has a value `[1, 2, 3]`, it will try to serialize as an array.

-On deserialization, primitive types (`int`, `float`, `string`) will be read successfully and written to the property.
+On deserialization, Serde will attempt to derive the type by making educated guesses.
+If the Deformatter in use implements `SupportsTypeIntrospection` (`json`, `yaml`, `toml`, and `array` already do), then the formatter will be asked what the type should be.
 If no additional information is provided, then sequences and dictionaries will also be read into the property as an `array`, but objects are not supported.
 (They'll be treated like a dictionary.)

 Alternatively, you may specify the field as a `#[MixedField(Point::class)]`, which has one required argument, `suggestedType`.
 If that is specified, any incoming array-ish value will be deserialized to the specified class.
 If the value is not compatible with that class, an exception will be thrown.
 That means it is not possible to support both array deserialization and object deserialization at the same time.